MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-house-onelake-availability.md

 Event house can delay write operations for up to a few hours if there isn’t sufficient data to create optimal Parquet files.
 The delay ensures that the files aren't only efficient in size but also adhere to the best practices recommended for Delta.
 You can monitor how long ago new data was added in the lake by checking your data latency using the [.show table mirroring operations command](/azure/data-explorer/kusto/management/show-table-mirroring-operations-command?context=/fabric/context/context-rta&pivots=fabric).

 Results are measured from the last time data was added.
-When *Latency* results in 00:00:00, all the data in the event house KQL database is available in lake.
+When *Latency* results in 00:00:00, all the data in the KQL database is available in OneLake.

-> [!NOTE]
-> If you turn off **OneLake availability**, the mirroring policy's `IsEnabled` property is set to *false* (`IsEnabled=false`).

 ### Partition delta tables

 You can partition your delta tables to improve query speed.
-For information about when to partition your OneLake files, see [When to partition tables on Azure Databricks](/azure/databricks/tables/partitions).
+For information about when to partition your OneLake files, see [When to partition tables](/azure/databricks/tables/partitions).
 Each partition is represented as a separate column using the *PartitionName* listed in the *Partitions* list.
 This means your OneLake copy has more columns than your source table.

 To partition your delta tables, use the [.alter-merge table policy mirroring](/azure/data-explorer/kusto/management/alter-merge-mirroring-policy-command?context=/fabric/context/context-rta&pivots=fabric) command.